Learn the basics of Select and get up to speed as soon as possible.

 Now you’ve mastered the basics, it’s time to learn about some of Select’s advanced features.

-You can navigate straight to the first image in the next or previous scene by pressing [left] or [right]
+In Loupe and Scenes View you can navigate straight to the first image in the next or previous scene by pressing [left] or [right] (you can change this to up/down in Preferences)

 You can cycle through all the images in a single scene by pressing [⌘Command] + [up/down]